nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingMessage.timeReceived` local timestamp when the message was received.

-`NetworkingMessage.messageNumber` message number assigned by the sender.
+`NetworkingMessage.messageNumber` message number assigned by a sender.

 `NetworkingMessage.data` payload of a message.